-Nanbantei offers various dishes such as zantare (zangi with sauce), teishoku (set menu) and don (various rice bowls).
-They opened around 1980, but was first located near the shopping district in Kushiro City.
+Nanbantei offers various dishes such as zantare chicken (zangi with sauce), teishoku (set menu), and don (various rice bowls).
+They opened around 1980 but was first located near the shopping district in Kushiro City.
 During that time they would offer both a pub menu and party menu.

 With frequent hockey player customers, they wanted to provide hearty dishes.
 They started offering the popular zangi covered with sauce in their party menu.
 This became a hit and many customers would ask what it was.